mcameriere/android-flickr-client/README.md

 # android-flickr-client

-Build a Flickr Client app for Android
+Flickr Client app for Android

 Apply to https://www.flickr.com/services/ to obtain your API key.